LorenzoQC/TrovaBenzinaBot/README.md

 ## 🚀 Deployment

-The bot is currently deployed on [Railway](https://railway.app) and is live on Telegram as [@trovabenzinabot](https://t.me/trovabenzinabot).
+The bot is currently deployed on [Railway](https://railway.app) and is available on Telegram as [@trovabenzinabot](https://t.me/trovabenzinabot).

-## 🌐 Environment Variables Configuration
+## 🌐 Environment variables configuration

 Set the following environment variables: